Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Quantitative description of the active quantum memory

-As the last section mentions, the active quantum memory forms along with the time-varying external membrane potential, and it is described with the memory phase strength $\phi_M$.
-However, in the high temperature, the ions in the ionic solution reach thermal equilibrium, so the system behaves more classically.
-The reduction of quantumness causes the active quantum memory to loss.
-This evidence can be shown from the two-time correlation memory kernel of Eq.(\ref{eq:gt}) by taking the temperature to be much higher than the energy scale of the ion channel $kT \gg \epsilon_s$.
-Then the Fermi-Dirac distribution turns into a constant number $f(\epsilon)\approx\frac{1}{2}$, and the memory kernel $\widetilde{g}^0_\alpha(t-t')$ is also reduced to a delta function in time $\widetilde{g}^0_\alpha(t-t')\approx\delta(t-t')$ in the wide-band limit.
-This makes the system become totally memoryless.
-Consequently, in high temperature, the contribution of the current varies as the external time-varying bias voltage, turning into a constant resistor without the quantum memory effect.
+In the preceding analysis, the active quantum memory arises from the time-varying external membrane potential, and it is quantified by the magnetic flux phase strength $\phi_M$.
+Usually, at high temperatures, thermal fluctuation suppresses quantum coherence, causing the system to exhibit classical behavior.
+The suppression of quantum coherence causes the quantum memory to vanish as well.
+This decoherence phenomenon can be explained in terms of the two-time correlation memory kernel of Eq.~(\ref{eq:gt}) in our theory, by taking a high temperature ($k_BT\approx \epsilon_1$), compared to the system in a temperature much lower than $\epsilon_1$.
+Then the Fermi-Dirac distribution becomes nearly flat over the energy range in a constant number $f(\epsilon)\approx\frac{1}{2}$, and the memory kernel $\widetilde{g}^0_\alpha(t-t')$ is reduced to $\widetilde{g}^0_\alpha(t-t')\approx\delta(t-t')$.
+Correspondingly, the dynamics thus could become Markovian, namely memoryless.
+Consequently, at high temperatures, the system exhibits resistive behavior with linear I-V response (the Ohmic relation), eliminating all the quantum memory signatures.

-To give a clear evidence of the temperature effect, we demonstrate the transient ion current, the corresponding I-V curve hysteresis, and the differential conductance by fixing $\phi_M=8$ and changing the temperature from $kT=0.1\Gamma, 1\Gamma, 10\Gamma$ to $100\Gamma$, as shown in Fig.~(\ref{fig6:std_current_T}).
-The dark-blue lines in the left panel of [Fig.~\ref{fig6:std_current_T}(a), (d), (g), (j)] show the ion currents driven by the same bias voltage (gray-dashed line) with the increasing temperature.
-The sideband effect is obvious when the system is in the low temperature ($kT=0.1\Gamma$).
-In high temperature ($kT=100\Gamma$), the sideband effect gradually disappears and the ion current becomes proportional to the input bias voltage [see Fig.~\ref{fig6:std_current_T}(j)], indicating the loss of the quantum memory coherence.

-The middle panel given in Fig.~\ref{fig6:std_current_T}(b), (e), (h), (k) shows the I-V curve hysteresis.
-When the temperature increases, the cross-points reduce from 4 cross-points ($kT=0.1\Gamma$ and $1\Gamma$), 2 cross-points ($kT=10\Gamma$) to 0 cross-point ($kT=100\Gamma$).
-When $kT=100\Gamma$ in Fig.~\ref{fig6:std_current_T}(k), the I-V curve hysteresis becomes almost linear corresponding with a constant resistor without the memory.
-To give a more comprehensive description for the amount of memory in this circuit, the varying of conductance is also presented in the right panel in Fig.~\ref{fig6:std_current_T}.
-These brown lines in Fig.~\ref{fig6:std_current_T}(c), (f), (i), (l) are the differential conductance defined in Eq.~\eqref{dcond}.
-In the low temperature (to $kT=0.1\Gamma$), the conductance oscillates in a period in the steady-state limit [see Fig.~\ref{fig6:std_current_T}(c)].
-When the temperature increases (to $kT=100\Gamma$), the oscillation of the conductance drops and the conductance approaches to an almost constant positive value. [see Fig.~\ref{fig6:std_current_T}(l)].